 Our editorial mission is to report on the field at large.
 This includes contemporary practice, the long history that informs it, and the activities of this field’s large constituency: artists, dealers, collectors, writers, and curators.

 We are interested in reporting on the field, but also for the field.
-Which means we will accept articles on art, craft and design theory, gender, fashion, literature, or new technology from contributors within and outside the field.
+This means we will accept articles on art, craft and design theory, gender, fashion, literature, or new technology from contributors within and outside the field.

 With this wide mandate in mind, the organization will publish different genres of content, online and potentially in print, in hopes of achieving the balance necessary to serve our diverse readership.
 Examples include academic essays, blog-style polemics, reviews, personal essays, journalistic coverage, and so on.